MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/whats-the-lifecycle-manager-23h2.md

 :::image type="content" source="media/lifecycle-manager/update-your-solution-23h2.png" alt-text="Screenshot of ways to deploy and update your solution." lightbox="media/lifecycle-manager/update-your-solution.png":::

-In this solution the Azure Stack HCI OS, driver, firmware, and agents and services, are automatically updated.
+In this solution the Azure Stack HCI OS, agents and services, drivers, and firmware are automatically updated.

 Some new agents and services can't be updated outside the Lifecycle Manager and availability of those updates depends on the specific feature.

-Note, you might need to follow different processes to apply updates depending on the services you use.
+You might need to follow different processes to apply updates depending on the services you use.

 ## Benefits of the Lifecycle Manager